13 Foods That Help With Bloating (And What to Avoid If You Always Feel Puffy)

 3. Pineapple (Fresh Only)

 Did you know that pineapples contain bromelain, a powerful enzyme that helps break down proteins?
-It's like a digestive superhero, especially after a heavy meal!
+Fresh pineapple after a heavy meal is one of the only things that gives me immediate relief from bloating.
 If you’re looking to enjoy the health benefits, stick with fresh or frozen pineapples.
 Canned varieties lose a lot of their good stuff during processing (plus they can leech heavy metals), so they won’t do much good for you.
-Add some fresh pineapple to a smoothie or enjoy it on its own, your stomach will be grateful!

 4. Cooked Zucchini or Yellow Squash

-Zucchini is not only low-FODMAP, making it a friend to your digestive health, but it’s also super easy to digest and packed with hydration, which is so important, especially during hotter months.
+Zucchini is not only low-FODMAP, but it’s also super easy to digest and packed with hydration, which is so important, especially during hotter months.
+If your stomach is being dramatic, this is what you eat with dinner.
 The best way to enjoy it?
 I love sautéing it with a bit of garlic salt and rich ghee for added flavor.
 For a complete meal, don’t forget to toss in some shredded chicken or serve it over fluffy rice!

 5. Bone Broth

-There's nothing quite like a warm cup of bone broth at the end of a long day.
+This is what I drink when I want something warm but don’t want to deal with food.
 It's comforting and packed with collagen and gelatin, which work wonders for healing and supporting the gut lining.
 Plus, it’s incredibly versatile, you can sip it on its own or use it as a base for soups, stews, sauces, etc!
-I recommend Kettle & Fire Bone Broth!
+I’m hooked on Kettle & Fire’s bone broth if I don’t have time to make my own.
+You can find my recipe here, along with my famous Chicken Noodle soup!

 6. Sourdough Bread

-It's not just your average bread!
-Because it's fermented, it becomes so much easier to digest than regular bread!
+Regular bread makes me feel gross.
+Sourdough doesn’t because it's fermented, so it becomes so much easier to digest!
 I love it toasted and slathered with creamy grass-fed butter, a drizzle of honey, and finished off with a pinch of sea salt.

 7. White Rice

-The outer bran layer of brown rice can actually be quite tough to digest for some people, which might lead to discomfort in sensitive systems.
+Brown rice sounds healthier.
+It’s not, if your stomach hates you or you have a nickel allergy like me.
 While brown rice does have its health benefits, like fiber and nutrients, it’s important to listen to our bodies.
-If you find that brown rice doesn’t sit well with you, don’t hesitate to stick with white rice!
+If you find that brown rice doesn’t sit well with you, stick with white rice!

 8. Peppermint Tea

-There’s nothing like a cozy cup of tea to help your digestive tract chill the heck out after a long day.
-I love a cup after dinner when I’m trying to unwind and avoid the temptation of scrolling through Twitter.
+This is my after-dinner reset when I feel off.
+I love a cup after dinner when I’m trying to unwind and avoid the temptation of scrolling through Twitter and snacking.
 My favorite brand is Traditional Medicinals Peppermint Tea.

 9. Organic Dairy (If You Can Tolerate It)